datagovuk/ckanext-dgu/ckanext/dgu/ons/README.txt

   (pyenv) $ python ../ckanext-dgu/ckanext/dgu/bin/ons_test_publishers.py http://data.gov.uk/api

-If any are missing then add the new publisher to data.gov.uk or a mapping to their name (organisation_name_mapping in schema.py), and rerun until there are no errors.
+If any are missing then either:

+    1. add the new publisher to data.gov.uk or
+    2. add a mapping to their name (organisation_name_mapping in schema.py),

+Rerun until there are no errors.